 Celebrate love, celebrate the day,

 celebrate both of us, everything's said.
+Here comes the sun,

 here comes the light.